Shamurikan/Informations/README.md

 4. [**YouTube**](https://youtube.com/): Geared towards video content, YouTube is a platform for sharing and discovering a wide array of videos, from tutorials to entertainment.

-5. **Snapchat:** Known for its disappearing messages and multimedia content, Snapchat is popular among younger users for its casual and spontaneous nature.
+5. [**Snapchat**](https://snapchat.com/): Known for its disappearing messages and multimedia content, Snapchat is popular among younger users for its casual and spontaneous nature.

 6. [**TikTok**](https://tiktok.com/): A short-form video platform where users create and share engaging content often set to music.
 It gained immense popularity for its creative and viral trends.